shzcuber/CS163-Projects-2024Fall/_posts/2024-12-07-team34-gaussian-splatting.md

 date: 2024-12-07
 ---

 > Gaussian Splatting is a novel 3D reconstruction algorithm, radically improving the generation time compared to NeRFs using 3D Gaussians.
-In this project, we review its implementaiton as well as several applications of the more capable 3D reconstruction algorithm.
+In this project, we review its implementation as well as several applications of the more capable 3D reconstruction algorithm.

 <!--more-->